 - Teaching spaces must comply with facilities related safety and access laws.
 This includes respecting the maximum occupancy limits for fire safety, knowing where the nearest fire extinguisher is, and knowing how to evacuate the space you are teaching in.
 Consult the Provost’s page on Classroom safety for instructors for helpful guidance.

-- If the class has a laboratory component – the lab will have occupational safety and environmental health (OSEH) requirements, and there may be permits associated with the lawful use or supervision of certain equipment or chemicals: see OSEH’s Biological and laboratory safety page for more information, and familiarize yourself and your students with any standard operating procedures in place in the lab being used.
+- If the class has a laboratory component – the lab will have Environment, Health & Safety (EHS) requirements, and there may be permits associated with the lawful use or supervision of certain equipment or chemicals: see EHS’ Biological and laboratory safety page for more information, and familiarize yourself and your students with any standard operating procedures in place in the lab being used.

 - Faculty interaction with students – keep it professional and be aware of the Faculty-Student Relationships Policy (SPG 601.22).
 See the Provost’s page on faculty-student relationships for more guidance, which includes FAQs.